ipspace/blog/content/posts/2025/04/static-routes-arp.md

 ```

 Ultimately, my incredible "luck" (I chose the wrong interface to ping) created this perfect storm, and I don't want to tell you how much time we wasted chasing this particular gremlin.

+### Of Course, There's a sysctl Hack {#sysctl}

+A few days after I wrote this blog post, Stefano Sasso encountered the same weird behavior when testing static routes on VyOS.
+This time, he [found the nerd knob to tweak](https://github.com/ipspace/netlab/issues/2157) to make Linux behave like a reasonable multi-subnet device.
+We [added that setting to the Linux and FRR initial configuration script](https://github.com/ipspace/netlab/pull/2159), hoping we won't encounter yet another even weirder variant in the future.